Skip to content

 MAPTA76.9% (80/104)GPT-5Black-boxPatched 43 Docker images; $21.38 total cost

-• Shannon ran on a modified benchmark fork and reads source code — not comparable to black-box tools
+Shannon used a modified benchmark fork with source accessNot directly comparable to black-box-only runs

 • Tool set: Minimal — bash + save_finding + done (tool renamed from shell_exec to match pi-mono’s convention)